 After Rossman notched a routine title defense, Galindez vs Rossman II, complete with live national television coverage, took place in Las Vegas on March 3.
 Except it didn’t.
 Literally ten minutes before the contest was slated to start, Galindez strode out of his dressing room and left.
 “I don’t need the money,” he growled as he stormed out of the arena.

 The reason?
 The Argentinian challenger and his people had insisted on “neutral” judges, i.e. Latin American, and when the Nevada commission refused to comply, Galindez refused to fight.
 Again, macho principles made backing down, even under the most intense pressure, unthinkable.
 Bob Arum and ABC television were left to pick up the pieces.

-“I’ll never fight him again,” vowed the first man to ever regain a light-heavyweight world crown.
+“I’ll never fight him again,” vowed the first man to ever regain a light heavyweight world crown.
 “He’s a chicken, a coward.
 I’ll never give him a rematch.”
 When it was pointed out that Rossman gave him a second chance, Galindez dismissed the argument.
 “I got a rematch because I deserved it.
 I won’t give him one, because he doesn’t deserve it.”

 True to his word, Galindez instead fought Marvin Johnson.
-He lost by a knockout in the eleventh round, and lost again before being forced to retire due to detached retinas in both eyes.
+He lost by a knockout in the eleventh round, and then lost again before being forced to retire due to detached retinas in both eyes.
 His boxing career finished, what could a macho man do but become a race car driver?
 In his very first race, the famous Turismo Carretera, Galindez and his driving partner suffered a breakdown and pulled over.
 Minutes later another car slammed into them, killing both men.
-Victor Galindez was 31 years old. — Michael Carbert
+Victor Galindez was 31-years-old. — Michael Carbert